 When applying for your AQHA membership, keep a couple things in mind: Your age and whether or not you are going to show in AQHA events.
-Another nice little policy I’m going to share with you is that you have 60 days from the date AQHA receives your membership to change it or change your mind, unless horse-related work was completed within that 60-day time frame.
+You have 60 days from the date AQHA receives your membership to change it or change your mind, unless horse-related work was completed within that 60-day time frame.
 So, don’t sweat it if you think you want to change.
-Just call AQHA Customer Service.
+Just call AQHA Customer Care.

 A general membership is for members whose only interaction with the Association is for AQHA-related horse work (registrations, transfers, DNA testing, etc.) or exhibitors who are going to show in the AQHA open division.
 If you are going to place your membership in a joint, farm, ranch, family or business name, the general membership is the way to go.
 If you place your membership in a farm, ranch, family or business name, be sure to fill out an AQHA authorization form.
 The authorization form lets AQHA know who can sign important paperwork, such as transfers and breeders certificates.
 It also helps AQHA verify who can maintain addresses and phone numbers.

 There are many benefits that come with being a member of the AQHA.
 Learn how you can get discounts with AQHA corporate partners, show at official AQHA events, enroll in the Horseback Riding Program and receive America's Horse magazine by becoming an AQHA member.

 A general membership is $55 for one year or $140 for three years.
 You can buy a life membership for $1,250.